About MMO

 Introduction to MMO

-The Rheubin L. South Missouri Missions Offering (MMO) is our state’s annual missions offering, named after the late executive director who pioneered the annual giving emphasis that today supports projects in four areas of ministry:
+The Rheubin L. South Missouri Missions Offering (MMO) is our state’s annual missions offering, named after the late MBC executive director who pioneered the annual giving emphasis that today supports projects in five areas of ministry:

-Making disciples – sports evangelism; a prison extension campus of Hannibal-LaGrange University; Vacation Bible School training and resource development; youth evangelism and missions; and the state fair ministry of the Missouri DOM Fellowship.
+Prayer & Evangelism – sports evangelism; VBS ministry training and resource development; youth evangelism and missions; and the state fair ministry of the Missouri DOM Fellowship.

 In addition, 17 percent of MMO receipts go to the Missouri Baptist Children’s Home, which provides spiritual guidance, counseling, and a safe haven from abuse and neglect at five state campuses.

-And 10 percent of MMO gifts go back to the associations of the giving churches, where the funds support regional mission projects.
+And 10 percent of MMO gifts go back to the associations of contributing churches, where the funds support regional mission projects.

 History of the Offering